neutroncode/neutroncode.github.io/index.md

 ---
 layout: home
 ---
-Hey, it's NeutronCode.
+# Hey, it's NeutronCode.
 I am a freelance web desinger/developer.
 I have coded some themes in Wordpress.
 In my spare time I do include coding, electronics and longboarding.
 If you want me to design a theme for your website, contact me at <a href="mailto://neutroncode@protonmail.com">neutroncode@protonmail.com</a>

 <div class="showcase">
 <div class="showcase-left">
 # Themes {#themes}
-I have designed some themes for use in Wordpress and KAMAR, check them out at <a href="https://wordpress.org">worpress.org</a>.
+I have designed some themes for use in Wordpress, check them out at <a href="https://wordpress.org">worpress.org</a>.
 If you want to tinker with the source code, here is the link to the github repo: <a href="https://github.com">github.com</a>

 If you want me to design a theme for your website, contact me at <a href="mailto://neutroncode@protonmail.com">neutroncode@protonmail.com</a>